 - Names in different namespaces have absolutely no relationship (e.g. the variable 'a' can be bound to different objects in different namespaces).

-- Examples of namespace : The global name in a module, local names in a function invocation, built-in names (containing functions such as min()), attributes of an object.
+- Examples of the namespace : The global name of a module, local names in a function invocation, built-in names (containing functions such as min()), attributes of an object.

 Python creates namespaces at different times.